WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/faq.md

 2. Please send a weekly email update one business day before the meeting (ie. Friday if you have a Monday meeting) with the subject '[Project name] week [x] update' eg. 'Clinical Dashboards week 3 update'.
 The email should have:
     1. what each student has done,
     2. write down any questions you have for the meeting to use as an agenda,
+    3. provide links to the previous final presentations by previous students,
+    4. provide a link to the whiteboard session video or image you did (after week 4),
+    5. provide a summary of the top things you discussed in the whiteboard session (after week 4),
-    3. provide a link to the wiki and/or the GitHub repository, and
+    6. provide a link to the wiki and/or the GitHub repository,
-    4. provide a link to the technical notes in WEHI-wide student intern group in Sharepoint / Files in Teams
+    7. provide a link to the technical notes in WEHI-wide student intern group in Sharepoint / Files in Teams
-    5. remember to ask to record the meeting to more easily keep notes if needed
+    8. remember to ask to record the meeting to more easily keep notes if needed,
+    9. and provide bullet point summary from previous meeting.

 ## What happens over Christmas / New Year / Easter period?